raycg/Open-Research-Playbook/templates/E-ai-daily-self-review-prompt.md

      when no measurable output is provided.

 3. Evidence
-   - Does each completed task include a working evidence reference?
+   - Does each Done task include an evidence hyperlink?
-   - Does the evidence described support the reported result?
+   - If evidence contents are included or accessible, do they support the task status and expected deliverable?
-   - If the evidence cannot be accessed, state that it is unverified.
+   - If only a link is provided and it cannot be accessed, state that the evidence is present but its contents were not verified.

-4. Reasoning
+4. Daily review
+   - Does every planned task appear in the Review table?
-   - Are observations, assumptions, interpretations, and conclusions clearly distinguished?
+   - Are the selected status, actual time, and evidence complete?
-   - Identify conclusions that are stronger than the reported evidence.
+   - Is "Today's biggest lesson" specific and consistent with the review?

 5. Pending tasks and blockers
    - Does each Pending or Blocked task explain why it was not completed?
-   - Is the next action or required support clearly stated?
+   - Identify the next action or required support that should be considered when preparing the Next Working Day Plan.

 6. Research continuity
    - Could another researcher understand what was attempted, what happened, where the evidence is stored, and what should happen next?

-7. Next working day plan
+7. Input for the next working day plan
-   - Does the plan follow from today's results, pending tasks, and blockers?
-   - Are priorities and expected deliverables clear?
+   - Which Pending or Blocked tasks require follow-up?
+   - Which evidence gaps or unfinished deliverables should be prioritized?
+   - Do not create the final plan; provide recommendations for the researcher.

 Return the review in exactly this format:

 ## Overall Assessment
-Choose one: Ready to revise / Missing essential information Give a two-sentence explanation.
+Choose one: Ready for next-day planning / Revision required Give a two-sentence explanation.

 ## Missing or Unverified Evidence
 List each affected task and the evidence that is missing or cannot be verified.
 Write "None identified" if applicable.

-## Unclear Reasoning or Conclusions
-List each issue and explain what must be clarified.
+## Daily Review Issues
+List missing task reviews, inconsistent statuses, or unclear lessons.
 Write "None identified" if applicable.

 ## Deliverable and Planning Issues
-List vague deliverables, unexplained blockers, or next-day planning problems.
+List vague deliverables and unexplained Pending or Blocked tasks.
 Write "None identified" if applicable.

 ## Required Revisions
 Provide a numbered list of the smallest concrete revisions needed.

+## Recommendations for the Next Working Day Plan
+List only follow-up tasks supported by the Daily Note.
+For each recommendation, identify the source task or blocker.
+Do not create evidence or claim a priority that is not supported by the Daily Note.

 ## Questions for the Researcher
 Ask only questions that must be answered by the researcher.